Highlights Of The Program

 Drone Geoscience, LLC

-• Capturing how drone-enabled geoscience mapping can efficiently identify and characterise orphan and idle well sites across diverse terrains
+• Capturing how drone-enabled geoscience mapping can efficiently identify and characterize orphan and idle well sites across diverse terrains

 • Applying advanced sensing technologies including LiDAR, infrared imaging, and geophysical methods to detect infrastructure and contamination